 Sample characteristics: Please outline the results of any characterisation already undertaken.
 There is an optional sheet at the end of the proposal form so figures can be appended.
 Note that experiments are carried out in sealed thin-walled aluminium containers.
 Boiling, desorption etc. can lead to explosions and radioactive contamination of the instrument.
-Please provide information on any phase transitions, desorption temperatures or reactions that may generate pressure.
+Please also provide information on any phase transitions, desorption temperatures or reactions that may generate pressure.